ammein/custom-code-editor/README.md

 > Don't worry about indent in Snippet , it will automatically beautify the codes whenever you enter your new content

 # Insert My Own Theme
 By default , `theme : 'ambiance'` .
-If you wish to change theme (Case Sensitive) :
+If you wish to change theme (Case Sensitive).
+You can find all available themes here [All Ace Editor Themes Available](https://github.com/ajaxorg/ace/tree/master/lib/ace/theme) :
 ```javascript
 ace : {
     theme : 'monokai'
 }
 ```
-You can find all available themes here : [All Ace Editor Themes Available](https://github.com/ajaxorg/ace/tree/master/lib/ace/theme)

 # Ace Editor Options
 Now this one , I just extend it for you to enable ace editor options.
+Reference : [Ace Editor Options](https://github.com/ajaxorg/ace/wiki/Configuring-Ace)

 ```javascript
 ace : {